schellingb/dosbox-pure/README.md

 You can edit the simple Makefile to set a different compiler or add hardware specific compiler flags.

 ## License
-DOSBox Pure, as well as original DOSBox, is available under the [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+DOSBox Pure, as well as original DOSBox, is available under the [GNU General Public License, version 2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).